top of page

 Summit

-A global platform that convenes public and private stakeholders to influence the climate finance agenda through scalable and actionable best practice business models, enabling framework conditions and successful strategies in climate finance and sustainable investing.
+Together with the World Climate Foundation, CIC convenes public and private stakeholders to influence the climate finance agenda through scalable and actionable business and investment models.

 Roadmap to